kamax-io/kamax.io/content/page/services.md

 ## Closed Source and Proprietary solutions
 As it is not always possible to rely solely on Open Source products, we also support closed source and proprietary products.
-Visit our dedicated website for more information: [KamaxIT](https://www.kamaxit.com/)

 [Get in touch]({{< ref "page/contact.md" >}}) and tell us what you need and we'll get back to you!